Love it or hate it, almost all landscape artists want to paint trees, woods and grass realistically.

 It comes in two different shades, a yellow shade and a blue shade.

-Interestingly it’s also used as a key ingredient within a number of other pre-mixed greens.
+Interestingly it’s also used as a key ingredient within many other pre-mixed greens.

 Here is a list of paints from Winsor & Newton that contain Phthalo Green: